rokath/tip/docs/TipUserManual.md

 * max dlen = slen * 8/7 = slen * 1.14
 * Additional Special Cases Handling:
   * If there is a single unreplacable byte and it is >127, we simply copy it.
-  * If there are several unreplacable bytes and all >127, src ends with a pattern, we simply copy them.
+  * If there are several unreplacable bytes and all >127 and src ends with a pattern, we simply copy them.

 ```diff
 - 127 pattern IDs usable (50 % of 256)